-27. Impairment of goodwill and intangible assets with indefinite useful lives see page 144 and page 252 acquisition of Drillisch AG to the cash-generating units 1&1 Drillisch and 1&1 Telecom has been made so far.
+27. Impairment of goodwill and intangible assets with indefinite useful lives acquisition of Drillisch AG to the cash-generating units 1&1 Drillisch and 1&1 Telecom has been made so far.
 Moreover, no allocation of goodwill from the acquisition of Strato to cash-generating units has been made so far.